Sign in to access your Salford customer account, or see our other accounts.

 Being regularly physically active is vital and it is especially important for children.
 Being active from the earliest months, as a normal part of daily life, can establish a positive pattern for their whole life.

-Greater Manchester’s Greater Sport have produced Top Tips for Movement for Babies, Toddlers and Pre school and are available to download below.
+Greater Manchester’s Greater Sport have produced Top Tips for Movement for Babies, Toddlers and Pre school.

 The Infant and Toddler Forum, an independent group of experts in infant and child nutrition development, has launched a new website with a dedicated area for childcare professionals.
 The website now includes childcare information with factsheets, reports, and advice.